andrewluetgers/packup/README.md

 # packup

 A command-line tool for packing multiple text files into a single file and unpacking them later while preserving directory structure.
-Respects `.gitignore` rules and provides intelligent text file detection.
+Particularly useful for sharing codebases with Large Language Models (LLMs) while managing context windows and respecting `.gitignore` rules.

 ## Features